joshuamorton/Overloading/README.md

                             self.functions[function.func_name] = {types2:function}

             #shenanigans
+            #this is an important change, instead of the previous method of simply seeing if len(types) was the same as
+            #len(args), now we see if its the same length as any of the possible functions, an imperfect method but
+            #one that does weed out in some cases
             if len(types) in set(len(x) for x in self.functions[function.func_name].keys()):
                 #print set(len(x) for x in self.functions[function.func_name].keys())
                 #print self.functions